 The Drake Foundation: uniting sport, science and society

-Much of our work to-date has centred on concussion and head injuries in sport – our projects have brought together the brightest minds across science and sport, investigating the diagnosis, pathology, prevalence and management of concussions, primarily in rugby and football.
+Much of our work has centred on concussion and head injuries in sport – our projects have brought together the brightest minds across science and sport, investigating the diagnosis, pathology, prevalence and management of concussions, primarily in rugby and football.
 We believe the knowledge from these projects will serve not only to improve sports safety, but also provide valuable insights into the processes underlying neurodegenerative diseases, such as dementia.

 The aim of all our research and educational projects is not only to affect positive change in professional sport, but also to consider how findings can be translated into grassroot sports settings and may benefit wider society.